terrydhariwal/terrydhariwal.github.io/_posts/2015-11-26-couchbase-server---core-principles-in-a-nutshell.md

 ### [Part 1: Introducing Couchbase Server](/2015/11/26/part-1-introducing-couchbase-server/)
 * History of Couchbase
-* The 4 pillars of Couchbase
+* The 4 principles of Couchbase
 * Key features

 ### [Part 2: Couchbase architecture in a Nutshell](/2015/11/26/part-2-couchbase-architecture-in-a-nutshell/)